Our Leadership Team

 Our service begins with worship, led by a band.
 Most people stand during this time, however, there is complete freedom to be seated if you prefer.
 The words of all of the songs are projected onto a screen.
 Our hope is that you’ll hear songs you know or can relate to, even if you haven’t been to church before.

 Like most churches we take an offering in our service.
 If you are a guest, please do not feel obligated to participate, as this is intended for those who consider Harvest their church home.

 As our guest, we only ask that you take a few moments to complete our Connect Card which is found at the end of each row.
 The Connect Card is where you can request information, ask for prayer, let us know your thoughts, or just indicate your presence with us.
 In any case, our church leaders pray for each of the prayer requests every week.

 You won’t be asked to stand or raise your hand (or anything else embarrassing) just because you’re new.
 Nor will you have to recite anything or kneel at certain times during the service.

 Harvest provides practical Bible messages that help you deal with real life issues.
 Pastor Todd preaches from the English Standard Version, but please feel free to bring whatever version of the Bible you use.
-We’ll even give you a handy outline with the main points and Bible verses in the bulletin.
+We’ll even give you a handy outline with the main points and Bible verses as you arrive.
 What you learn on the weekend, you’ll be able to use during the week.

 AFTER THE SERVICE

 Be sure to stop by Guest Central and pick up material on any aspects of Harvest in which you may be interested.
 Don’t feel that you have to hurry out the door.
 Stop by The George Café in the lobby and give our friendly church family a chance to meet you.
 And don’t forget to pick up your children from Harvest Kids before you leave!

 WHAT TO WEAR